 Down Payments or Loan Amounts – Large vs. Small

-Another comparative calculation handled beautifully by the right calculator is contrasting a small down payment vs. a large one.
+Another comparative calculation handled beautifully by the right mortgage calculator is contrasting a small down payment vs. a large one.
 No one likes PMI until they realize it’s the difference between getting into a home today vs. taking years and years to save for a 20% down payment while inflation pushes up the cost of a home and potentially the interest rate too.

 It’s amazing how the real cost of a home today with a small down payment and mortgage insurance can be far less than the cost tomorrow with a 20% down payment and no MI if prices and/or rates have risen.
 That’s not even to mention the expense of renting while trying to accumulate a larger down payment.